Interdisciplinary Studies (IDIS)

 This Faculty-Led International Immersion Experience (FLIIE) course is specifically utilized for any interdisciplinary FLIIE program.
 This hands-on experiential learning course is not suited for use in the United States or for any other international program aside from the FLIIE international Immersion experience.
 One, two, or three credits may be assigned to a particular offering.

-Attributes: LE-I1 Integration, Service-Learning Variable, Field Trip(s) Required
+Attributes: LE-I1 Integration, Field Trip(s) Required

 Grading Basis: A-F Grades Only